Author: Frank W. Jackson, M.D.

 - Cortisone or Steroids — These powerful drugs provide highly effective results.
 A large dose is often used initially to bring the disorder under quick control when the disease is severe.
 The drug is then tapered to a low maintenance dose, perhaps taken just every other day.
 Hopefully the drug may eventually be stopped altogether.
 This medicine is administered by pill or enema.
 Prednisone is a common generic name.

-- Anti-inflammation drugs — sulfasalazine (Azulfidine), Dipentum, Asacol, Rowasa, Lialda, Colazal, Apriso and Pentasa belong to a group of drugs called the 5-aminosalicylates.
+- Anti-inflammation drugs — sulfasalazine (Azulfidine), Dipentum, Asacol, Delsicol, Rowasa, Lialda, Colazal, Apriso, Pentasa, and others belong to a group of drugs called the 5-aminosalicylates.
 These drugs are most useful in maintaining a remission, once the disease is brought under control.
-They are most effective when the disease is present in the colon.
 These are available in oral and enema preparations.

 - Immune System Suppressors — These medications suppress the body’s immune system, which appears to be overly active and somehow aggravates the disease.
 The names of three of these commonly used medications are azathioprine (trade name: Imuran) 6 MP (trade name: Purinethol) and methotrexate.
 These drugs are particularly useful for long-term care.
 There are other potent immune-suppressing drugs that may be used in difficult cases.

-- Biologics – These drugs belong to a group of medications that blocks the body’s inflammation response, called TNF.
+- Biologics – These drugs belong to a group of medications that blocks the body’s inflammation response, called TNF and ICAM.
 Infliximab (Remicade), adalimumab (Humira) and certolizumab (Cimzia) are three such agents and are given either by injection or infusion.
-These blocking antibody drugs are proving to be very effective in many patients with severe disease.
+Vedolizumab blocks the white cells ability to move outside the blood system.
+These blocking antibody drugs are proving to be very effective in many patients.